Top Team Building Activities In Vancouver 2026

 Planning corporate events often feels like herding cats.
 Someone is vegan.
 Someone has a bad knee.
 Someone does not want to drive to Whistler.
 Someone has to pick up their kids at four.

 Zero Latency BC makes coordination simple.
-Whether you go to he Kingsgate Mall location in Vancouver or Willowbrook Shopping Center in Langley, both are accessible by transit and have plenty of parking.
-Sessions last about 45 minutes including briefing and gameplay.
+Whether you go to the Kingsgate Mall location in Vancouver or the Willowbrook Shopping Center in Langley, both are accessible by transit and have plenty of parking.
+Sessions last about 45 minutes, including briefing and gameplay.
 You can book multiple consecutive sessions for larger groups.
 The venue operates seven days a week with extended hours.

 Up to eight people play simultaneously.
 Larger teams rotate through multiple sessions or split into groups that play different experiences.
 The venue handles groups from eight to forty people regularly.